fwupd/fwupd/plugins/logitech-hidpp/README.md

     re-bound after reset, so the device object can't be simply re-probed using the same file descriptor.
-* force-receiver-id: this flag is used to differentiate the receiver device in FuLogitechHidPpDevice, since the receiver has a specific HID++ ID.
+* force-receiver-id: this flag is used to differentiate the receiver device in FuLogitechHidppDevice, since the receiver has a specific HID++ ID.
 * ble: used to differentiate devices in BLE mode.
 They require all the reports to be _long_.